Oahu, Hawaii, USA travel guide

 Getting Around Oahu, Hawaii, USA

-Book your rental car well in advance, especially during peak seasons, as availability can be limited and prices can increase significantly.
+Book your rental car well in advance, especially during peak seasons, as they can sell out or be very expensive last minute.

 What to Pack

-• Reef-safe sunscreen (required by Hawaii law to protect coral reefs)
+• Reef-safe sunscreen (it's legally required in Hawaii to protect coral reefs)

-• Comfortable walking shoes for exploring and hiking (like Diamond Head)
+• Comfortable walking shoes for exploring and hiking Diamond Head

 • Reusable water bottles to stay hydrated and reduce plastic waste